dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 :::tip Interested?

-This feature is currently available in beta for all dbt-Labs-maintained adapters; rolling out to wider availability in March.
+This feature is currently available in beta for all dbt Labs-maintained adapters and will be widely available in March.

 :::